AlexanderLindholt/TextPlus/documentation/custom-fonts/import-font-data.md

 }
 ```

-For fonts that have multiple weights and/or styles, it's recommended to use the following format:
+For fonts that have multiple weights and/or styles, it’s recommended to use the following format:

 ```lua
 return {